-Hessler-Radelet is a returned Peace Corps Volunteer (Western Samoa 1981–83) with more than two decades of experience in public health focused on HIV/AIDS and maternal and child health.
+Carrie Hessler-Radelet is acting Director of the Peace Corps as of July 2013.
+She was initially appointed deputy director of the Peace Corps on June 23, 2010.
+She is a returned Peace Corps Volunteer (Western Samoa, 1981–83) with more than two decades of experience in public health focused on HIV/AIDS and maternal and child health.

 Since 2010, Hessler-Radelet has spearheaded a comprehensive agency assessment and reform effort, leading the development and implementation of initiatives to improve efficacy and efficiency across the organization—the first such endeavor since its founding in 1961.
 She has worked with each office to develop individual performance improvement plans and has focused on projects proven to be best development practices.
 During her time as deputy director, she led the roll-out of the Focus In/Train Up initiative, which provides targeted technical training to Volunteers to increase their capacity-building abilities.
 In her concurrent role as chief operating officer, she ensured the agency was a vigilant steward of government resources and taxpayer dollars.